With cryptocurrency topics spiking in popularity,

 storage is more reliable from the point of financial privacy.
 If you are a user caring about anonymity and

-do not really rely on third-party services to trust your funds to, hardware options might be a right pick for you!
+do not really rely on third-party services to trust your funds to, hardware options might be a right pick

 That said, hardware wallets (meaning devices, not the paper options) are still not completely anonymous.